KDZ Bruxer Aesthetic® Overview

 Zirconia Crowns and Bridges – KDZ Bruxer Aesthetic®

-Request a new Doctor Kit from our dental lab using the form to your right, to receive a sample of our high quality crowns and bridges.
+Request a new Doctor Kit from our dental lab using the form to your right.
 For more information, read our technical specifications and resources below.

 - Ideal for anterior and premolar cases